 When I began to plan a summer vacation road trip through Oregon and Washington a couple of years ago, I wanted first-hand accounts (i.e. blogs) about the areas I’d be visiting.
 I wanted personal stories, not uninspiring factoids about what to see and do.
 And I wanted them all on one website.
 A one-stop-shop, if you will.
 A general website that offered personal essays about all things Oregon and Washington (and maybe even British Columbia, too!).

-A place I could go for not only information about what was out there, but articles about personal experiences of all things Oregon and Washington.
+A place I could go for not only information about what was out there, but articles about personal experiences of all things Pacific Northwest.
 So, I searched for such a website.
 And searched…and searched.
 What did I find?

 Well, not literal crickets, but instead what I found was a gaping hole in the interwebs.
 Sure, I found dozens of entertaining travel blogs that had one or two articles about my two favorite states, but nothing comprehensive.
 Nothing I could really sink my teeth into and come back to again and again for the next great PNW article.
 After much searching, I was convinced such a site did not exist.